kohei-us/mdds/doc/multi_type_vector/debugging.rst

    :start-after: //!code-start: header
    :end-before: //!code-end: header

-to enable additional debug code.
-In this example the value of the macro is set to 1, but it doesn't matter what the value of the macro is, as long as it is defined.
+to enable additional call-tracinng code.
+In this example the value of the macro is set to 1, but it doesn't matter what the value of the macro is as long as it is defined.
 You can also define one as a compiler option as well.

 Once defined, the next step is to add a ``trace`` method as a static function to the trait type you pass as a template argument of multi_type_vector: